lakshyarao22/alexa/Ubuntu-Linux-Quick-Start-Guide.md

        ```
     For additional details, see [Unit and Integration Tests](https://github.com/alexa/avs-device-sdk/wiki/Unit-and-Integration-Tests).

 13. If we've still got your attention, here's the best part!
-Run this command to launch the Sample App, which allows you to interact with Alexa:
+Run this command to launch the sample app, which allows you to interact with Alexa:
     ```
     cd ~/sdk-folder/sdk-build/SampleApp/src
     ./SampleApp ~/sdk-folder/sdk-build/Integration/AlexaClientSDKConfig.json
     ```
-    **TIP**: The Sample App is an implementation of the [`DefaultClient`](https://github.com/alexa/avs-device-sdk/blob/1b712a1e978dc3fc6b5f4d31d95e6b3741e47f2a/ApplicationUtilities/DefaultClient/src/DefaultClient.cpp) class.
+    **TIP**: The sample app is an implementation of the [`DefaultClient`](https://github.com/alexa/avs-device-sdk/blob/1b712a1e978dc3fc6b5f4d31d95e6b3741e47f2a/ApplicationUtilities/DefaultClient/src/DefaultClient.cpp) class.